nagasudhirpulla/taming_python/blog/skills/keycloak_dev_setup.md

 * SSL should be configured
 * Proper logging should be configured
 * A reverse proxy like IIS, apache2 or nginx should be used
-* More server administration guides can be found at https://www.keycloak.org/guides#server
+* Further server administration guides can be found at https://www.keycloak.org/guides#server

 ## References
 - Keycloak installation on bare metal - [https://www.keycloak.org/getting-started/getting-started-zip](https://www.keycloak.org/getting-started/getting-started-zip)